SRR operators during a training exercise. (Image courtesy of YouTube.com).

 If we’re to judge a unit’s “tier” by the number of its cover names, then the Special Reconnaissance Unit (SRU) had to be Tier 1 plus something.
 Over the years, it went under many names: the 14 Intelligence Company, the Det, Northern Ireland Training and Advisory Team, Joint Communication Unit Northern Ireland, Argus, and Ajax.

 The 14 Int, as it was more commonly known, emerged in 1972 following the need for effective covert surveillance on both Catholic IRA and Protestant loyalist terrorists in Northern Ireland.
 The “Troubles” between the two communities were fuming.
-And the British army and the Royal Ulster Constabulary (RUC) were trying their best but falling short.
+The British Army and the Royal Ulster Constabulary (RUC) tried their best but fell short.

-With around 120 operators, both men and women from all branches of the military, it split into four detachments, the Dets, each with its slice of the province’s toughest areas: Antrim, Londonderry, Belfast, and Newry.
+With around 120 operators, both men and women from all military branches, it split into four detachments, the Dets, each with its slice of the province’s toughest areas: Antrim, Londonderry, Belfast, and Newry.

 Northern Ireland during the Troubles.
 The 14 Int had its safehouses dispersed throughout.
 (Independent News and Media/Getty Images)